mattvenn/zero-to-asic-www/content/terminology/STA.md

 # MPW1 issues

-[MPW1 silicon was faulty](/post/mpw1_silicon) because a hold time violation wasn't detected.
+As mentioned above, [MPW1 silicon was faulty](/post/mpw1_silicon) because a hold time violation wasn't detected.
 This was due to the tools being setup incorrectly.
 In fact you can see in the above timing charts that the clock network delay for both setup and hold timing reports was 0.
 This is a clue that the tool wasn't working correctly, as there should always be some small delay in the clock network.